Xeverous/filter_spirit/doc/user/filter_spirit_tutorial.md

 One of the core fancy features of FS.

-Autogeneration places strings into `BaseType` or similar conditions (in case of prophecies it populates `Prophecy` condition).
+Autogeneration places strings into `BaseType` (`Prophecy` in case of prophecies).
 The respective condition must be empty when you use autogeneration and the related `Class` condition must either not exist or match autogenerated item class.
 Some autogenerations place additional requirements - for `uniques_*` the `Rarity` condition must either not exist or allow `Unique`.

 - All queries only return high-confidence items.
 Low-confidence items are treated as if they did not exist in the price data.
-- You can limit what items appear using `Price` condition
+- You can limit what items appear using `Price` condition.

 Available queries: